Necesitas iniciar sesión o registrarte antes de continuar.

 Overview

-Prescribing information states that Lexiva is taken once or twice daily.
-Lexiva comes in tablet and oral suspension forms.
+Prescribing information stated that Lexiva was taken once or twice daily.
+Lexiva came in tablet and oral suspension forms.

 Side effects